 An Athlete or other Person subject to a period of Ineligibility longer than four years may, after completing four years of the period of Ineligibility, participate as an Athlete in local sport events not sanctioned or otherwise under the jurisdiction of a Code Signatory or member of a Code Signatory, but only so long as the local sport event is not at a level that could otherwise qualify such Athlete or other Person directly or indirectly to compete in (or accumulate points toward) a national championship or International Event, and does not involve the Athlete or other Person working in any capacity with Protected Persons.

-An Athlete or other Person subject to a period of Ineligibility shall remain subject to Testing, any requirement by DFSNZ to provide whereabouts information and all the provisions of the Rules.
+An Athlete or other Person subject to a period of Ineligibility shall remain subject to Testing, any requirement by the Commission to provide whereabouts information and all the provisions of the Rules.

 Return to Training

-As an exception to Rule 10.14.1, an Athlete may return to train with a team or to use the facilities of a club or other member organisation of DFSNZ or other Signatory’s member organisation during the shorter of: (1) the last two months of the Athlete’s period of Ineligibility, or (2) the last one-quarter of the period of Ineligibility imposed.
+As an exception to Rule 10.14.1, an Athlete may return to train with a team or to use the facilities of a club or other member organisation of the Commission or other Signatory’s member organisation during the shorter of: (1) the last two months of the Athlete’s period of Ineligibility, or (2) the last one-quarter of the period of Ineligibility imposed.

 Violation of the Prohibition of Participation During Ineligibility or Provisional Suspension

 Where an Athlete or other Person who has been declared Ineligible violates the prohibition against participation during Ineligibility described in Rule 10.14.1, the results of such participation shall be Disqualified and a new period of Ineligibility equal in length to the original period of Ineligibility shall be added to the end of the original period of Ineligibility.
 The new period of Ineligibility, including a reprimand and no period of Ineligibility, may be adjusted based on the Athlete or other Person’s degree of Fault and other circumstances of the case.
-The determination of whether an Athlete or other Person has violated the prohibition against participation, and whether an adjustment is appropriate, shall be referred by DFSNZ or the Anti-Doping Organisation whose Results Management led to the imposition of the initial period of Ineligibility to the Sports Tribunal under Rule 8 or the hearing body of the Anti-Doping Organisation whose Results Management led to the imposition of the initial period of Ineligibility.
+The determination of whether an Athlete or other Person has violated the prohibition against participation, and whether an adjustment is appropriate, shall be referred by the Commission or the Anti-Doping Organisation whose Results Management led to the imposition of the initial period of Ineligibility to the Sports Tribunal under Rule 8 or the hearing body of the Anti-Doping Organisation whose Results Management led to the imposition of the initial period of Ineligibility.
 This decision may be appealed under Rule 13.

 An Athlete or other Person who violates the prohibition against participation during a Provisional Suspension described in Rule 10.14.1 shall receive no credit for any period of Provisional Suspension served and the results of such participation shall be Disqualified.

-Where an Athlete Support Person or other Person assists a Person in violating the prohibition against participation during Ineligibility or a Provisional Suspension, DFSNZ shall seek that the Sports Tribunal impose sanctions for a violation of Rule 2.9 for such assistance.
+Where an Athlete Support Person or other Person assists a Person in violating the prohibition against participation during Ineligibility or a Provisional Suspension, the Commission shall seek that the Sports Tribunal impose sanctions for a violation of Rule 2.9 for such assistance.

 Withholding of Financial Support during Ineligibility